The Dalai Lama talks a lot about finding a “middle way” to navigate through life’s challenging issues.

 My mentor and I talk sometimes about how lucky we are to have what we call “first world problems.”

 For instance, the other day my toilet clogged up….again.

 My house is vintage, which means my plumbing pipes are too.
-I sent a text to my landlord, who sent guys from the local Mesa Whitton Plumbing to work their magic.
+I sent a text to my landlord, who sent the plumbers to work their magic.
 Half an hour later, the toilet had learned its lesson and was back to proper working order.

 This is a “first world problem.”

 However, in many parts of the world, there are no toilets (I know – I’ve been to places like this).

 In other places, there is no clean water – and sometimes there is no water, period.